cdrn/cdrn.github.io/content/blog/gauloi/gauloi.md

 ![Stone relief of a Phoenician gauloi - a round-hulled merchant vessel with a single square sail, carved in ancient Sidon](gauloi.jpeg)

-A gauloi is a Phoenician trade cog - a round-hulled merchant ship that carried goods across the Mediterranean three thousand years ago.
-The Phoenicians built the first cross-chain settlement layer.
-They connected economies that couldn't trade directly - Egypt, Greece, Carthage, Iberia - through a network of neutral ports, standardised weights, and pragmatic indifference to who was on the other side of the trade.
+A gauloi is a Phoenician trade cog - a round-hulled merchant ship that carried goods across the ancient world three thousand years ago.
+The Phoenicians ran the widest known trade network of their era - not just the Mediterranean but beyond: tin from Britain, gold from West Africa via Hanno's fleet down the Atlantic coast, and if you believe Herodotus, a full circumnavigation of Africa commissioned by Pharaoh Necho II two and a half millennia before Magellan.
+They connected economies that couldn't trade directly - Egypt, Greece, Carthage, Iberia, and beyond - through a network of neutral ports, standardised weights, and pragmatic indifference to who was on the other side of the trade.
 They didn't care about your god or your king.
 They cared about your cargo.

 I first designed Gauloi with [0x330a](https://github.com/0x330a), drawing on my experience building cross-chain infrastructure at Chainflip.
 The [original](https://nifty-novel-3d0.notion.site/Gauloi-overview-start-here-46c173bf028b42c985d7a6138d8d515e) was an HTLC-based atomic swap protocol with a peer-to-peer marketplace - Kademlia routing, proof-of-work spam prevention, the works.
 We phased it Sidon, Tyre, Carthage after the Phoenician trade cities.
 The thesis was simple: there's no way to swap between Bitcoin and Ethereum reliably without delegating your funds to a multisig, and multisigs get hacked.
 Atomic swaps solve this.
 Peer to peer.
 No intermediaries.
 Your funds never leave your custody.